dperique/Kuul_periodics/README.md

 what it does.
 I expect people to use the Kuul Periodics system but to have a separate repo and build process for their custom Kuul Images.

-Here's how you can build your own Kuul Image to do something simple:
+Here's how you can build your own Kuul Image to do something simple (i.e., print a message to the screen).

 * Make sure you have docker installed
 * Create your Dockerfile
+  * In the example Docker file, we have a ubuntu 16.04 container with user=ubuntu and in the `/home/ubuntu/periodics`, we have some scripts:
+    * print_stuff.sh
+    * print_more.sh

 ```
 # Build the image using the tag "v3" for example.